 Do you have a name for it??

-Situated on the eastern side of Jammu and Kashmir, Ladakh is sparsely populated cold desert spanning over 45,000 Sq. miles.
-Ladakh is surrounded by the highest mountain ranges including the Great Himalaya and the Karakoram.
+Situated on the eastern side of Jammu and Kashmir, Ladakh is a sparsely populated cold desert spanning over 45,000 Sq.
+Miles.
+Ladakh is surrounded by the highest mountain ranges, including the Great Himalaya and the Karakoram.

 Julley – The Magic Word

-So, if you visit this heavenly place do not forget to greet everyone with “Julley” and then just experience its magic…
+So, if you visit Leh Ladakh or Lahaul – Spiti next time, do not forget to greet everyone with “Julley” and you will experience the magic of the word…

 How to reach Ladakh